hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   ~> **Note:** If not set, but the `tools_upload_flavor` is set, the plugin will load the VMware Tools from the product installation directory.

+- `tools_mode` (string) - The mode for providing VMware Tools to the virtual machine.
+Allowed values are:
+  - `upload`: uploads VMware Tools ISO to the virtual machine during the build
+  - `attach`: attached the VMware Tools as CD-ROM during the build and removes it upon build completion.
+  - `disable`: no VMware Tools ISO is provided to the virtual machine.

+  Defaults to `upload` when `tools_upload_flavor` is specified.

 <!-- End of code generated from the comments of the ToolsConfig struct in builder/vmware/common/tools_config.go; -->